Boston Living Wage Ordinance

 Date: 2016

-Vital Condition: Basic Needs for Health and Safety, Humane Housing, Meaningful Work and Wealth
+Vital Condition: Meaningful Work and Wealth

-Affected Population: Children and Youth, People Living in Poverty
+Affected Population: People Living in Poverty

-Research Methods: Qualitative research, Focus Groups, Quantitative research, Literature review
+Research Methods: Qualitative Research, Focus Groups, Quantitative Research, Literature Review

 Community Types: urban